-In Kondo’s method, you only declutter once.
+In Marie Kondo’s method, you only declutter once.
 When you experience the true peace and clarity of living lighter, you’ll never revert back to your hoarding ways.

 Losing sight of what’s important happens almost automatically.
-Great Work is almost never urgent work, and so we get swept away by the ringing phone, the jerk in traffic, the phone bill that’s overdue.
+Great work is almost never urgent work, and so we get swept away by the ringing phone, the jerk in traffic, the phone bill that’s overdue.
 If we’re not careful, the attention thieves will lead us straight to the grave before we’re aware it’s happening.

-Kabat-Zinn has spent his entire career as a professor studying mindfulness and the science behind it.
+Jon Kabat-Zinn has spent his entire career as a professor studying mindfulness and the science behind it.
 After a lifetime of this, he’s picked up some powerful perspective-granting tools.

 When you find yourself frustrated or anxious, this book’s simple lessons can help plant your feet back on the ground.

 This book was published in 135 countries, in 26 languages.
 It spent 101 weeks on the bestseller list… and it’s about the size of a coaster.
 But wisdom doesn’t need volumes to contain it.
 Like Kabat-Zinn’s book above, this is one you can pick up when you catch yourself complaining that your co-worker used the old TPS cover sheet on their report or that the barista used skim milk instead of 1%.